 Below is a screenshot from a Merck memo laying out for all to see its “gross-to-net drug price bubble”:

-It is clear that Pharma is getting fed up as an enabler of a convoluted PBM business.
-Other drug companies are publishing similar data as way of defending themselves against charges of “double-digit” price-gouging tactics.
-A testy exchange between executives at Gilead Science and Express Scripts over who is to blame for the high list prices of Gilead’s top selling Hepatitus C virus drugs went public.
+It is clear that Pharma is getting fed up as an enabler of a convoluted PBM business model.
+There are other drug companies besides Merck that are publishing similar data as way of defending themselves against charges of “double-digit” price-gouging tactics.
+A testy exchange between executives at Gilead Science and Express Scripts over who is to blame for the high list prices of Gilead’s top selling Hepatitis C virus drugs went public.

 It is the PBM business model, not the Pharma business model, that is currently stressed.
 If PBMs can no longer rely on specialty drug retained rebates, they will have to seek a new service to build up opaque margins or convert finally to a 100% pass through fee-for-service business model.